arobson/consequent/README.md

 ## `handle( actorId, topic|type, command|event )`

-Process a command or event and return a promise that resolves to the originating message, the actor snapshot and resulting events.
+Process a command or event and return a promise that resolves to an array of objects that will contain the originating message, the actor snapshot and resulting events.
 The promise will reject if any problems occur while processing the message.

-Successful resolution should provide a hash with the following structure:
+Successful resolution should provide an array of hashes with the following structure:
 ```javascript
 {
 	message: {}, // initiating command message